Megalodon: Prescientific and early research history

 The true nature of the glossopetrae as shark's teeth was held by some since at least 1554, when cosmographer André Thevet described it as hearsay, although he did not believe it.
 The earliest scientific argument for this view was made by Italian naturalist Fabio Colonna, who in 1616 published an illustration of a Maltese megalodon tooth alongside a great white shark's and noted their striking similarities.
 He argued that the former and its likenesses were not petrified serpent's tongues but actually the teeth of similar sharks that washed up on shore.
 Colonna supported this thesis through an experiment of burning glossopetrae samples, from which he observed carbon residue he interpreted as proving an organic origin.
 However, interpretation of the stones as shark's teeth remained widely unaccepted.
-This was in part due the inability to explain how some of them are found far from the sea.
+This was in part due to the inability to explain how some of them are found far from the sea.
 The shark tooth argument was academically raised again during the late 17th century by English scientists Robert Hooke, John Ray, and Danish naturalist Niels Steensen (Latinized Nicholas Steno).
 Steensen's argument in particular is most recognized as inferred from his dissection of the head of a great white caught in 1666.
 His 1667 report depicted engravings of a shark's head and megalodon teeth that became especially iconic.
 However, the illustrated head was not actually the head that Steensen dissected, nor were the fossil teeth illustrated by him.
 Both engravings were originally commissioned in the 1590s by Papal physician Michele Mercati, who also had in possession the head of a great white, for his book Metallotheca.
 The work remained unpublished in Steensen's time due to Mercati's premature death, and the former reused the two illustrations per suggestion by Carlo Roberto Dati, who thought a depiction of the actual dissected shark was unsuitable for readers.
 Steensen also stood out in pioneering a stratigraphic explanation for how similar stones appeared further inland.
 He observed that rock layers bearing megalodon teeth contained marine sediments and hypothesized that these layers correlated to a period of flood that was later covered by terrestrial layers and uplifted by geologic activity.